-When deciding where to stop on a California road trip, it’s easy to pass over the state capital.
-Sacramento might not be as popular as San Francisco or Los Angeles with tourists, but that’s where its charm lies.
-You would be amiss to think there aren’t enough things to do in Sacramento, just because of its focus on politics and farming (weird combo, I know).
+You would be amiss to think there isn’t enough to do in Sacramento just because of its focus on politics and farming (weird combo, I know).

-These are my picks for the top things to do in Sacramento, whether it’s your first time to the city or you’re a regular visitor.
+These are my picks for the top and best things to do in Sacramento, whether it’s your first time in the city or you’re a regular visitor.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.